 The PAN-DB private cloud is an on-premise solution for

-organizations that restrict the usage of cloud services.
-With this
+organizations that restrict the usage of public cloud services.

-on-premise solution, you can deploy one or more M-500 appliances
+With this on-premise solution, you can deploy one or more M-600

-as PAN-DB servers within your network or data center.
-The firewalls
+appliances as PAN-DB servers within your network or data center.

-query the PAN-DB private cloud to perform URL lookups, instead of
+The firewalls query the PAN-DB private cloud to perform URL lookups,

 The process for performing URL lookups, in both the private and